Dangerous (1935 film): Critical reception

 The New York Times wrote "That Bette Davis has been unable to match the grim standard she set as Mildred in Of Human Bondage is not to her discredit.
 In Dangerous, she tries again.
 Except for a few sequences where the tension is convincing as well as deadly she fails...Say this for Miss Davis: she seldom lets down."

 Variety wrote "Laird's dialog is adult, intelligent and has a rhythmic beat.
 Davis' performance is fine on the whole, despite a few imperfect moments.
 When called upon to reach an intense dramatic pitch without hysterics, Davis is capable of turning the trick.
 Yet there are moments in Dangerous when a lighter acting mood would be opportune."

-Writing for The Spectator in 1936, Graham Greene gave the film a mixed review.
-Characterizing the story as "poor, [and] the ending atrociously sentimental", and criticizing Margaret Lindsay's portrayal of Gail, Greene also praised Bette Davis for her portrayal of Joyce, and concluded that the film was "a picture to see for [Bette Davis'] sake"—"unusual, but only because of Miss Davis."
+Writing for The Spectator in 1936, Graham Greene characterized the story as "poor, [and] the ending atrociously sentimental".
+He criticized Margaret Lindsay's portrayal of Gail, and praised Bette Davis' Joyce, concluding that the film was "a picture to see for [Bette Davis'] sake"—"unusual, but only because of Miss Davis."